Skip to main content

 Traffic filtering (port security) is a network feature for protection against unauthorized access and attacks.
 Filtering allows you to:

-The filtering status in a network can be viewed in the control panel: from the top menu, click ProductsCloud ServersNetworkPrivate networks or Public networks tab.
+Network filtering status can be viewed in the Control Panel: from the top menu, click ProductsCloud ServersNetworkPrivate Networks or Public Networks tab.
 A network with filtering enabled is marked with .

 Traffic filtering is enabled by default in all new private networks and public subnets and cannot be disabled.
-If filtering is enabled in a network, then for every new port in that network:
+If filtering is enabled in a network, then for each new port in this network:

 Filtering is disabled in private networks and public subnets that were created: